 1. 360 video and VR are actually two different things

-buy tinidazole in singapore You’ve probably also heard many of these 360 videos referred to as VR (virtual reality).
+special info You’ve probably also heard many of these 360 videos referred to as VR (virtual reality).
 While the media and marketing materials often use these terms interchangeably, 360 video and VR are actually two separate categories.
 Virtual Reality refers to creating a completely artificial reality for a viewer to become immersed in.
 To create a truly virtual world, one must use computer generated graphics to achieve this (at least for the time being).
 Most VR content out there resembles video games for this reason, it allows you to be completely immersed into a virtual world, where you can sometime use the controller buttons of a device to open doors, move to different places, etc. 360 video is all about capturing the real world around us and then letting a viewer put on a VR headset to experience this real location or scene in the world.
 Its a great way to let people experience a location or scene that is not easily accessible to viewers all around the world.

 2. The shooting environment (mise en scene) matters